 Using Neuroplasticity After Stroke to Regain Lost Skills

-For instance, neuroplasticity is at its “peak” immediately after stroke.
-This is why stroke rehabilitation starts on day 1.
-Rehabilitation specialists work hard to start the healing process as soon as possible to maximize recovery.
+It’s important to take advantage of neuroplasticity at every stage of the stroke recovery process, regardless of how long it has been since your initial injury.
+Neuroplasticity is most receptive immediately after stroke, which is why stroke rehabilitation starts on day 1.
+Rehabilitation specialists begin therapy to activate the healing process as soon as possible to maximize recovery.

-For example, physical therapists will help stroke patients practice physical therapy stroke exercises to help improve mobility.
-The exercises are practiced repetitiously to stimulate neuroplasticity and recruit new brain tissue to control movement.
+Throughout the continuum of care, therapists focus on using massed practice to improve a survivor’s potential for recovery.
+For instance, physical therapists may help stroke patients practice physical therapy stroke exercises to improve strength and mobility.
+The exercises are practiced repeatedly to stimulate neuroplasticity after stroke and recruit new neural connections to control movement.

 BDNF Also Helps Neuroplasticity

-BDNF is a protein that supports and encourages the growth of new neurons and synapses, which is critical for neuroplasticity.
+Aside from massed practice, there is an additional, well-studied strategy to enhance neuroplasticity: increasing brain-derived neurotrophic factor (BDNF).
+BDNF is a protein that supports and encourages the growth of new neurons and synapses, which is critical for neuroplasticity after stroke.